cheran-senthil/SultanKhan2/README.md

 # SultanKhan2

-SultanKhan2 is Lichess integration of the Chess Engine [Chaturanga](https://github.com/Cheran-Senthil/Chaturanga)
+SultanKhan2 is a Lichess integration of the Chess Engine [Chaturanga](https://github.com/Cheran-Senthil/Chaturanga)

 ## Usage